JonnyNL/FS-JS-QAP2_JonIvany/README.md

 # FS-JS-QAP2_JonIvany
-QAP 2 for Javascript fullstack course by Jonathan Ivany
+QAP 2 for Fullstack Java
+Completed by Jonathan Ivany